herrbischoff/awesome-macos-command-line/README.md

 sudo tmutil disablelocal
 ```

+Since High Sierra, you cannot disable local snapshots as they are used as the source for creating the external backup.

 #### Prevent Time Machine from Prompting to Use New Hard Drives as Backup Volume
 ```bash
 sudo defaults write /Library/Preferences/com.apple.TimeMachine DoNotOfferNewDisksForBackup -bool true